libaiw/blogger/_posts/2015-02-15-Jekyll-Github-blog.md

 ---
 title:  Jekyll + Github - Construction of the road for personal blog
 ---
 Jekyll build personal blog,said in front, then we need to do a lot of things.
 Including environment configuration, account registration, domain name purchase (not required) and so on.
-Wants to engage in a before and after have their own blog, for 16 years I bought a domain name at a price of 16 yuan, "saying the domain name renewals little Guia .." with python and pitched an offline blog let the matter rest " critical deployments too much trouble ... " Until a few sprouted out of another to build a blog's mind, he was again huh.
-Fortunately, after several days of messing around, get out.
+Wants to engage in a before and after have their own blog, for 16 years I bought a domain name at a price of 16 yuan, "saying the domain name renewals little Guia .." with python and pitched an offline blog let the matter rest " critical deployments too much trouble ... " Until a few sprouted out of another to build a blog's mind, once again huh.
+Fortunately, after several days of messing around, get it right.
 ### Several key elements of
 - Jekyll
    - Ruby